Owl-Man/FPS-Controller-for-Unity/README.md

         }
     }

-***FPS Controller script must be located on any object in the scene only once to use its functions***
+***FPS Controller script must be located in the scene, only once and on any object, to use its functions***